IT Band Pain: How To Fix It After Total Knee Replacement – (updated 01.23.2024)

 Understanding IT Band Pain After Knee Replacement

-Imagine a sturdy, fibrous band running alongside the outer part of your thigh, this is the iliotibial (IT) band.
+The iliotibial (IT) band is a sturdy, fibrous band that runs alongside the outer part of your thigh.

-It’s like a trusty strap that provides stability to your knee when you’re on the move.
+It’s like a trusty strap that stabilizes the knee during activities like running, hiking, and walking—basically any activity when you are on the move.

 Role of the IT Band in Knee Replacement

-During knee replacement surgery, the iliotibial (IT) band is a key player.
+The iliotibial (IT) band is a key player during knee replacement surgery.

 Its job is to stabilize your knee joint and offer support to those newly installed artificial parts.